Everest Base Camp Helicopter Tour With Landing

 • To lighten the helicopter and guarantee safety, only bring the necessities.

-Guidelines For the Helicopter Ride To Everest Base Camp Helicopter Tour
+Guidelines for the Helicopter Ride to Everest Base Camp Helicopter Tour

 Before the helicopter tour: